ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Aggregate reports may, particularly for small organizations, provide some limited insight into email sending patterns.
-As an example, in a small organization, an aggregate report from a particular domain may be sufficient to make the report receiver aware of sensitive personal or business information.
+As an example, in a small organization, an aggregate report from a particular domain may be sufficient to make the Report Consumer aware of sensitive personal or business information.
 If setting an "rua" tag in a DMARC Policy Record, the reporting address needs controls appropriate to the organizational requirements to mitigate any risk associated with receiving and handling reports.